NVDLI/notebooks/even-easier-cuda/README.md

 This notebook accompanies Mark Harris's popular blog post [_An Even Easier Introductrion to CUDA_](https://developer.nvidia.com/blog/even-easier-introduction-cuda/) and can be run directly in [Google Colaboratory](https://colab.research.google.com/github/NVDLI/notebooks/blob/even-easier-cuda/even-easier-cuda/An_Even_Easier_Introduction_to_CUDA.ipynb).

+## Learning Objectives

+In this notebook you will learn the basics of writing massively parallel CUDA kernels to run on NVIDIA GPUs.
+By the time you complete it you will be able to:

+- Launch massively parallel CUDA Kernels on an NVIDIA GPU
+- Organize parallel thread execution for massive dataset sizes
+- Manage memory between the CPU and GPU
+- Profile your CUDA code to observe performance gains

+## Prerequisites

+This notebook does not require you to write novel code, but to best understand its details, you should already have familiarity with:

+- Writing, compiling and running C or C++ code

 ## Followup Materials

 If you enjoyed this notebook and want to learn more, the [NVIDIA DLI](https://nvidia.com/dli) offers several in depth CUDA Programming courses.